 While discussing size, it’s worth mentioning the screen size, too.
-With Razer, you’re either looking at a 15.6” display, or a 13.3” one.
+With Razer, you’re either looking at a 17.3”, 15.6”, or 13.3” display.
 Note that the difference is quite significant, and if this is your only machine, you might have problems with the smaller displays.
 Yes, they’re more compact, but they’re more tiring to look at during extended periods.
 A 15.6” model is much more comfortable in this regard, and it’s a difference you’ll notice.

-Moving on, there are the keyboard and typing experience.
-The keyboards on a Razer laptop usually come with decent travel, and they have RGB backlighting so you can use them in the dark.
-The typing experience is pretty good.
+Moving on to the keyboard and typing experience of Razer laptops.
+The keyboards on a Razer laptop usually come with less than ideal travel but are fine once you get used to them.
+They have RGB backlighting so you can see them in low light or the dark.
+The overall typing experience on razer laptops is pretty good.
 However, there’s the Blade 13 Stealth’s arrows situation, with the small Shift key crammed in a corner, which isn’t too good.
 If you don’t mind this, though, Razer laptops do have good keyboards.

 Battery life is something that may or may not matter too much, depending on your use case scenario.
 If you do care about it, though, you’ll have an excellent experience with the smaller, 13.3” laptops by Razer that have power-efficient Intel processors.
 They can easily reach upwards of 8 hours of battery life, which is enough to get you through the day without much fuss.